WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 ```

 Note that the used algorithm (ES256, i.e. ECDSA using P-256 and SHA-256,
-in line with the underlying blockchain for the example, i.e. Bitcoin) is
-included in the protected header.
+in line with the underlying blockchain) is included in the protected header.

 # Annex D. Definitions